+Judge tears apart Texas social media law for violating First Amendment.
 Amy Coney Barrett: Disaster for the constitutional separation between state and church - Freedom From Religion Foundation.
 Judge Amy Coney Barrett’s nomination to the Supreme Court initiates the final stage of a Christian Nationalist takeover of the high court.

 If Barrett is confirmed, the Supreme Court will have a supermajority committed to undoing so many of our hard-won rights.
 When Medical Debt Collectors Decide Who Gets Arrested.
 Sad reality : awfuleverything.
 Face-Covering Requirements and the Constitution.
 To slow the spread of COVID-19, the federal Centers for Disease Control and Prevention (CDC) currently recommends the use of cloth face coverings in public settings such as grocery stores where other social distancing measures are difficult to maintain.

 Medical experts say that “Apart from avoiding crowded indoor spaces, the most effective thing people can do is wear masks.”
 Some state and local governments mandate the use of face masks or coverings in specific settings, typically in retail establishments and on public transportation.
 As face-covering requirements multiply around the country, lawsuits challenging them follow.
 In a public health emergency, can state or local governments require the general public to wear face coverings?

 More than a century has passed since face mask ordinances proliferated in U.S. towns and cities during the 1918-1919 pandemic flu.
 The Supreme Court, Too, Is on the Brink.
 The concept of discrimination, properly understood, simply doesn’t fit this case.